Let me ask you a simple question.

 Do you want to find more qualified leads?

-Now, it's time to find the shows, book them and get your fresh leads.
+Now, it's time to find the shows, book them, and get the leads to grow your business's visibility, income, and more.

-In this last post of the 4 part vendor series, I'm going to do what no one else (visible, at least) has done before.
+In this final post of the series, I'm going to do what no one else has done before.

 (I've got to admit, it's exciting for me to be able to provide something that is new to the Internet.)